Pistos/Thankful-Eyes/README.markdown

 ## About

-Thankful Eyes is a bookmarklet which automatically increases the font size of body text for optimum readability.
+Thankful Eyes is a bookmarklet which automatically calculates and applies a large enough font size to body text for optimum readability.

 ## Installation

-Copy the whole contents of bookmarklet.js (including the "javascript: " part at the beginning) and paste into the URL or Address field when creating a new bookmark in your browser.
+Copy the whole contents of bookmarklet.js (including the "javascript:" part at the beginning) and paste into the URL or Address field when creating a new bookmark in your browser.
 For convenience, also put the bookmarklet on a toolbar.